-Children who are attending child day care or public, private or parochial school, and who had a religious exemption to required immunizations, must now receive the first age appropriate dose in each immunization series by June 28, 2019 to attend or remain in school or child day care.
-Also, by July 14, 2019 parents and guardians of such children must show that they have made appointments for all required followup doses.
+Children who are attending child day care or public, private or parochial school, and who had a religious exemption to required immunizations, must now receive the first age appropriate dose in each immunization series to attend or remain in school or child day care.
+Also, parents and guardians of such children must show that they have made appointments for all required follow up doses.
 The deadlines for follow-up doses depend on the vaccine.
 The New York State Department of Health follows the Centers for Disease Control and Prevention's Advisory Committee on Immunization Practices catch-up immunization schedule and expects children to receive required doses consistent with Table 2 at the following link in order to continue to attend school or child day care which can be found on our website at: